ALERT DAY: Scattered thunderstorms, heavy downpours into tonight

 - Localized 2” rainfall amounts

-FRIDAY: Showers end near sunrise (30%), breezy, slight afternoon shower possible (10%).
-HIGH: 70°, but falling into the lower 60s by late afternoon
+FRIDAY: Showers end near sunrise (30% chance), breezy with some afternoon sun.
+HIGH: 70° (falling late afternoon)

 - Hour-by-Hour rain chances